PexoDev/sc2eval/README.md

 # SC2Eval
 LSTM-based machine learning solution for evaluation of startegic position in Starcraft II.

-The repo comes with one pre-trained model.
+The repo comes with one pre-trained model so you can evaluate your own matches, it also contains a few replays and their serialized versions for demo purposes.
+If you intend on training your own models using methods implemented within you need to gather a dataset of SC2 replays (I trained my models on 30 thousands).

 ## Installation
 The project uses python 3.10.2